Arghya-Tech99/Inverted-Pendulum-PID-PSO/README.md

 - MATLAB code containing the system parameters
 - Simulink model and cache file for the open loop system
-- SImulink model and cache file for PSO-tuned closed loop system, controlled using a PID controller
+- Simulink model and cache file for PSO-tuned closed loop system, controlled using a PID controller
+- Response curves of the open loop system
+- Responpse curve of closed loop system, where controller used is a PID controller.